 I am an applied mathematician or mathematically inclined physicist.
 Based on dynamical systems theory, I am broadly interested in fluid mechanics and data science.
 In particular, I study Navier-Stokes turbulence and data-driven methods, including machine learning and data assimilation, for modelling and predicting chaotic dynamics.

-I am an Associate Professor in the Department of Applied Mathematics at Tokyo University of Science, currently on sabbatical at the Department of Applied Mathematics and Theoretical Physics (DAMTP) at the University of Cambridge.
+I am an Associate Professor in the Department of Applied Mathematics at Tokyo University of Science and a Guest Associate Professor in the Graduate School of Engineering Science at the University of Osaka.

 News